Who We Are

 Women’s Health advocate, Physiotherapist and coffee lover.

-I’ve been a Physiotherapist for 13 years and have had a special interest and focus on Women’s Health Physiotherapy for the last 5 years.
-My early Physio career saw me work in Musculoskeletal and Sports Physiotherapy, including working for the Australian Winter Olympic Team for 3 years!
-In that role I was the head Physiotherapist for the Australian Skeleton Team (a sport where they go head-first down a bobsled track!).
-I then attended the 2014 Sochi Winter Olympic Games in Sochi, Russia where I looked after the Australian sliding sports athletes (skeleton, bobsled and luge).
-Crazy sports but amazing athletes and a phenomenal experience.
+She has been a Physiotherapist for 13 years and have had a special interest and focus on Women’s Health Physiotherapy for the last 5 years.
+Her early Physio career saw her work in Musculoskeletal and Sports Physiotherapy, including working for the Australian Winter Olympic Team for 3 years!
+In that role she was the head Physiotherapist for the Australian Skeleton Team (a sport where they go head-first down a bobsled track!).
+She attended the 2014 Sochi Winter Olympic Games in Sochi, Russia where she looked after the Australian sliding sports athletes (skeleton, bobsled and luge).
+That crazy sports but amazing athletes and a phenomenal experience.

-Over the past 5 years I’ve blended my passion for Sports Physiotherapy with Women’s Health Physiotherapy.
+Over the past 5 years she blended her passion for Sports Physiotherapy with Women’s Health Physiotherapy.
 The female body is incredible and having a full understanding of the external and internal structures of the body allows me to have a very holistic and thorough approach to management.
-My passion for Women’s Health also stems from a personal point of view, as I have Endometriosis, Adenomyosis and PCOS (polycystic ovarian syndrome) and understand the difficulties those with chronic pelvic pain experience.
+Her passion for Women’s Health also stems from a personal point of view, being diagnosed Endometriosis, Adenomyosis and PCOS (polycystic ovarian syndrome) and understand the difficulties those with chronic pelvic pain experience.

-Clinically, I see a range of women of all ages, including those with pelvic floor dysfunction, incontinence, prolapse, pregnancy, postnatal, menopause and pelvic pain.
-My passion is also in raising awareness of Women’s Health issues because so many women suffer in silence with conditions that can effectively be treated by Women’s Health Physiotherapy.
+Clinically, she see a range of women of all ages, including those with pelvic floor dysfunction, incontinence, prolapse, pregnancy, postnatal, menopause and pelvic pain.
+Her passion is also in raising awareness of Women’s Health issues because so many women suffer in silence with conditions that can effectively be treated by Women’s Health Physiotherapy.

-I’m trained to do internal vaginal examinations for Pelvic Floor Muscle and Pelvic Organ Prolapse assessments and am also trained to fit pessaries for prolapse.
+She is trained to do internal vaginal examinations for Pelvic Floor Muscle and Pelvic Organ Prolapse assessments and also trained to fit pessaries for prolapse.

 Qualifications